sayyam2002/Breast_Cancer_Detection/README.md

  * Objective: To accurately classify benign and malignant tumors based on features extracted from the dataset.
 ## Key Steps:
  * Data Preprocessing:
+   a.
 Handle missing values (if any).
-    Normalize or standardize features for optimal model performance.
+   b.
+Performing simple EDA
+   c.
 Split data into training and testing sets.

  * Model Training:
+   a.
 Train an SVC model on the training data.

  * Model Evaluation:
+   a.
 Evaluate the trained model's performance on the testing data using metrics such as accuracy, precision, recall, and F1-score.
+   b.
 Generate a confusion matrix to visualize the model's classification accuracy.